stoleas/docker-jupyter-ansible/README.md

 ## Getting the Jupyter URL hash
 To list all running containers you can run `docker ps -a` and get the container ID and run `docker logs ${CONTAINER_ID}`.

+# Changing Themes
+Once you have started your container and have accessed it via the web UI you can open a new terminal within jupyter and run `jupyter -t ${THEME_NAME}`.
+For list of all themes look at [JupyterThemes](https://github.com/dunovank/jupyter-themes).

+# Recommendations
+It is recommended to utilize the installed git to save any work you do in a seperate git repository.